Skip to content

 In this example three indices of type equality are defined for covering the actual property lastName and the computed properties fullName and searchable.
 Definition of the latter includes declaration of assuming string values, only.

-# Index Reducer 0.2.7+
+Index reducer 0.2.7+

-By default any index is created using selected property's values as-is.
+By default, any index is created using selected property's values as-is.
 In several cases this isn't desired, though.

 • String-based indices work case-sensitive by default.
 Often it is sufficient to work case-insensitively.
 An index reducer can be used to establish this.